Right to sit in the United States: Oregon

 Oregon enacted a right to sit law for women workers on 19 February 1903, due to activism from the labour movement.

 Oregon labor law guarantees the right to suitable seating for minors while working.
 Minors in cannery operations are granted one seat for every three minor workers.
 Suitable seating is defined as "convenient, comfortable and safe seats where the work is such that minors may sit while working."

 The Oregon Administrative Rules states that every "employer shall provide to each employee when required by the nature of the work, suitable seats, suitable tables, and suitable work benches."
 Suitable seating is defined as "convenient, comfortable and safe seats where the work is such that employees may sit while working."
 In cannery operations, workers must be granted one seat for every three workers.
 Suitable tales and benches are defined by the law as "tables and work benches so constructed as to give the greatest possible comfort and convenience to employees where the nature of the work and the safety and convenience of the employee requires a bench or table."

 The City of Portland formerly had a local law stipulating that every "employer in any manufacturing or mercantile establishment, store, department store, laundry, hotel or restaurant or other establishments shall provide for all employees a sufficient number of suitable seats, which in no case shall be less than one seat for each three employees, and shall permit them to use such seats when such employees are not engaged in active duties of their employment."
 The law was repealed on January 1, 2025.

+In the Portland metropolitan area, unionized New Seasons Market workers affiliated with the United Electrical, Radio and Machine Workers of America's New Seasons Labor Union have gained "reasonable seating" under their Collective Bargaining Agreement.
+Reasonable seating is defined as "a seat that permits the safe performance of a task from a seated position."